OperationSpark/magic-8-ball/README.md

 As we work through the app, you'll find `// TODO //` notes in our `app.js` file, and _under_ these `TODO` lines is where you'll enter the code we need to type.
 It's important you enter the code you need to type for the step under these `TODO` place markers, because code is executed in a particular order.

-So, to comlete a lesson step, _find_ the `TODO` place marker in the appropriate JavaScript file:
+So, to complete a lesson step, _find_ the `TODO` place marker in the appropriate JavaScript file:

 <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/find-todo.png">